PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 In user interfaces, it may be hard to disambiguate between unauthored (and propagating) and authored (not propagating) `kind` state.
 There would also not be way to author a value to re-enable propagation, but this may be fine.

 #### Variant #3: Use `subcomponent` (or some other kind) to prune traversal
 Despite its name, there are no rules that `subcomponent` prims are descendants of `component` prims.
-One could use that or some other kind to meaningful stop traversal. `kind=none` (or `kind=terminal`) has been another suggestion.
+One could use that or some other kind to meaningfully stop traversal. `kind=none` (or `kind=terminal`) has been another suggestion.
 Even if variant #1 or #2 were adopted, this would still be a valid way to prune traversal, it just wouldn't be the only (or preferred) way.

 ### Instancing
 Propagation when `instanceable=True` is complicated, as a prim may have multiple parents with different model hierarchy validity.
 There are actually [bugs](https://github.com/PixarAnimationStudios/OpenUSD/issues/2406) with this today.